Blog

 Building Resilient Communities: The Power of Community Foundations and Network Building in Philanthropy

 Reality check- No one is coming to rescue Africa!
-For decades, the continent has been receiving assistance from Official Development Assistance (ODA) from developed countries.
-The NGO system also rose on the continent to address Africa’s challenges and complement government efforts.
-However, over the years, community efforts to address challenges have often been ignored, yet […]
+For decades, Official Development Assistance (ODA) from developed countries has been existing to tackle various challenges in Africa.
+The Non-Governmental Organisation (NGO) system also rose on the continent to address Africa’s challenges and complement government efforts.
+Throughout all these interventions, community efforts to address their own […]

 -